irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Malign_Information/Lesson_Plan-Identify_Malign_Information/Lesson_Plan-Identify_Malign_Information.md

 ---

-# Slide 12: Detailed Analysis: Motive, Opportunity, and Means (MOM)
+### Slide 12: Detailed Analysis: Motive, Opportunity, and Means (MOM)
-## Activity
+#### Instructor Activity
-- Discuss each component in detail.
+**Objective:** To provide students with a comprehensive understanding of the MOM framework and its application in identifying misinformation and disinformation.

+**Discussion Points:**

+1. **Introduction to the MOM Framework:**
+   - **Motive:** Explain that motive refers to the reasons why a source would create and disseminate misinformation or disinformation.
+Discuss common motives such as political gain, financial profit, or social influence.
+   - **Opportunity:** Describe opportunity as the circumstances that allow a source to spread false information.
+Highlight factors like access to large audiences, timing, and platform availability.
+   - **Means:** Clarify that means involve the tools and resources the source has at their disposal to create and distribute misinformation.
+This can include social media platforms, bot networks, and funding.

+2. **Historical and Contemporary Example:**
-- The provided historical and contemporary example: China's disinformation campaign during the COVID-19 pandemic.
+   - Use China’s disinformation campaign during the COVID-19 pandemic as an example.
+   - Discuss in detail:
+     - **Motive:** China's motive was to deflect blame and manage its global image.
+     - **Opportunity:** The global pandemic created a chaotic information environment, providing an opportunity to influence narratives.
+     - **Means:** Utilization of social media, state-run media outlets, and bot networks to disseminate propaganda.

+3. **Interactive Scenario Analysis:**
+   - Present a real or hypothetical scenario where students must identify the motive, opportunity, and means of a disinformation campaign.
+   - Example Scenario: A fabricated news story about a political candidate.
+     - **Motive:** Undermine the candidate’s credibility.
+     - **Opportunity:** Election season, high media coverage.
+     - **Means:** Anonymous social media accounts, viral memes, and fake news websites.

+**Activity Instructions:**
+   - Divide the students into small groups.
-- Have students analyze a given scenario using the MOM framework.
+   - Assign each group a different scenario to analyze using the MOM framework.
+   - Each group should identify the possible motives, opportunities, and means involved in their scenario.
+   - Groups will present their analysis to the class, highlighting how they applied the MOM framework to dissect the disinformation campaign.

 ---

-# Slide 13: MOM Framework Example
+### Slide 13: MOM Framework Example
+#### Instructor Narrative
 **Text:** "China's disinformation campaign during the COVID-19 pandemic."
-The COVID-19 pandemic has had a significant impact on the world, including strained diplomatic ties and blurred perceptions of who or what is responsible for its origins.
-In response to allegations, China crafted an intricate social media campaign to clear its name.
-This campaign gained notoriety in June 2020 when Twitter removed 150,000 malicious Chinese accounts.
-The accretion of fictitious accounts suggests that China has emboldened its efforts to spread propaganda on Twitter in favor of Chinese Communist Party (CCP) objectives.
-Although previous Chinese propaganda campaigns had focused on demeaning the protests in Hong Kong, a massive wave of social media rhetoric promoting the Chinese government’s response to the coronavirus outbreak as a form of Great Power competition—initially downplaying the pandemic’s severity while seeking praise for the government’s draconian efforts to contain its spread—is a narrative that underscores the changing character of war.

-References:
+**Detailed Discussion:**
+   - **Impact on Global Perceptions:**
+     - Describe how the campaign aimed to shift blame away from China regarding the origins of COVID-19.
+     - Discuss the broader implications for international relations and trust in global health information.

+   - **Social Media Strategy:**
+     - Explain the role of social media in amplifying disinformation.
+     - Detail how the removal of 150,000 malicious Chinese accounts by Twitter highlighted the scale of the campaign.
+     - Discuss the creation and spread of false narratives praising China’s pandemic response and downplaying the virus’s severity.

+   - **Analyzing the Campaign:**
+     - Use the MOM framework to break down the campaign:
+       - **Motive:** Political and economic stability, positive international image.
+       - **Opportunity:** The global crisis and information vacuum.
+       - **Means:** Extensive state resources, coordinated social media efforts, and influence over domestic and international media.

+**Interactive Discussion:**
+   - Encourage students to consider how different motives might alter the nature of disinformation campaigns.
+   - Discuss the effectiveness of various means used in disinformation and how they can be countered.

+**References:**
-Misleading a Pandemic: The Viral Effects of Chinese Propaganda and the Coronavirus - https://ndupress.ndu.edu/Media/News/News-Article-View/Article/2884217/misleading-a-pandemic-the-viral-effects-of-chinese-propaganda-and-the-coronavir/
+   - Misleading a Pandemic: The Viral Effects of Chinese Propaganda and the Coronavirus - [NDUPress Article](https://ndupress.ndu.edu/Media/News/News-Article-View/Article/2884217/misleading-a-pandemic-the-viral-effects-of-chinese-propaganda-and-the-coronavir/)

 ---

-# Slide 14: Detailed Analysis: Past Opposition Practices (POP)
+### Slide 14: Detailed Analysis: Past Opposition Practices (POP)
-## Activity
+#### Instructor Activity
-- Discuss each component in detail.
+**Objective:** To guide students in understanding the historical context of disinformation and how past practices inform current strategies.

+**Discussion Points:**
+1. **Introduction to the POP Framework:**
+   - Explain that POP involves analyzing historical disinformation practices to predict future strategies.
+   - Highlight the importance of recognizing patterns and strategies used by adversaries.

+2. **Historical Examples:**
-- Provide historical and contemporary examples such as Tiananmen Square protests and the Hong Kong protests.
+   - Discuss the Tiananmen Square protests and Hong Kong protests.
+   - Detail how disinformation was used to control narratives and suppress dissent.

+**Activity Instructions:**
+   - Present scenarios based on historical events.
-- Have students analyze a given scenario using the POP framework.
+   - Have students analyze these scenarios using the POP framework to identify likely future disinformation strategies.

-References:
-A disinformation and propaganda campaign “that denies and downplays the severity of the incident is growing,” - https://hongkongfp.com/2021/06/04/taiwan-group-launches-website-to-counter-tiananmen-massacre-trolls-and-denialism/
+**References:**
+   - Taiwan group launches website to counter Tiananmen Massacre trolls and denialism - [Hong Kong Free Press](https://hongkongfp.com/2021/06/04/taiwan-group-launches-website-to-counter-tiananmen-massacre-trolls-and-denialism/)

 ---

-# Slide 15: POP Framework Example
+### Slide 15: POP Framework Example
+#### Instructor Narrative
 **Text:** "Tiananmen Square protests, Hong Kong protests, the Cultural Revolution."

+**Detailed Discussion:**
+   - Provide a detailed historical context for each event.
+   - Analyze how disinformation was employed to shape public perception and suppress opposition.
+   - Discuss the evolution of disinformation tactics from these events to present-day strategies.

+**Interactive Discussion:**
-Have students find other examples of past opposition practices and analyze them using the POP framework to determine potential future misinformation strategies from this actor.
+   - Have students find other historical examples and analyze them using the POP framework.

-References:
-A disinformation and propaganda campaign “that denies and downplays the severity of the incident is growing,” - https://hongkongfp.com/2021/06/04/taiwan-group-launches-website-to-counter-tiananmen-massacre-trolls-and-denialism/
+   - Discuss how understanding past practices can inform current counter-disinformation strategies.

+**References:**
+   - Taiwan group launches website to counter Tiananmen Massacre trolls and denialism - [Hong Kong Free Press](https://hongkongfp.com/2021/06/04/taiwan-group-launches-website-to-counter-tiananmen-massacre-trolls-and-denialism/)

 ---

-# Slide 16: Detailed Analysis: Manipulability of Sources (MOSES)
+### Slide 16: Detailed Analysis: Manipulability of Sources (MOSES)
-## Activity
+#### Instructor Activity
-- Discuss each component in detail.
-- Ask students to provide examples of credible vs. manipulable sources.
+**Objective:** To teach students how to assess the credibility and susceptibility of sources to manipulation.

+**Discussion Points:**
+1. **Introduction to the MOSES Framework:**
+   - Explain that MOSES helps assess the reliability and manipulability of sources.
+   - Discuss factors such as source credibility, potential biases, and historical accuracy.

+2. **Interactive Scenario Analysis:**
-- Have students analyze a given scenario using the MOSES framework.
+   - Present scenarios where students must evaluate sources using the MOSES framework.
-- Questions to consider:
-  - How reliable is the source in other stories?
-  - What are the potential biases?
+   - Example Scenario: An anonymous whistleblower’s claim about government corruption.

+**Activity Instructions:**
+   - Have students identify credible vs. manipulable sources within the scenario.
-  - Is the source susceptible to manipulation?
+   - Discuss the impact of source credibility on the acceptance of information.
-  - What is the source's track record for accuracy?

 ---

-# Slide 17: Detailed Analysis: Evaluation of Evidence (EVE)
+### Slide 17: Detailed Analysis: Evaluation of Evidence (EVE)
-## Activity
+#### Instructor Activity
--

- Discuss each component in detail.
+**Objective:** To provide students with the skills to critically evaluate the validity and reliability of evidence.

+**Discussion Points:**
+1. **Introduction to the EVE Framework:**
+   - Explain that EVE is used to analyze the strength of evidence.
-- Examples of strong vs. weak evidence.
+   - Discuss criteria for strong vs. weak evidence.

-  - Strong evidence: Multiple corroborating sources, verifiable data, expert analysis.
-  - Weak evidence: Single unverified source, lack of context, emotional appeal, opinion-based.
+2. **Examples of Evidence:**
+   - Provide examples of strong evidence (multiple corroborating sources, verifiable data) and weak evidence (single unverified source, emotional appeal).

+**Activity Instructions:**
    - Have students analyze a given scenario using the EVE framework.
+   - Discuss the differences between strong and weak evidence.

 ---

-# Slide 18: EVE Framework Example
+### Slide 18: EVE Framework Example
+#### Instructor Narrative
 **Text:** "The Earth is flat." vs. "The Earth is a sphere."

-- Strong evidence: Scientific consensus, satellite imagery, mathematical calculations.
-  - Such as the Earth's circumference, the curvature of the Earth, and the observations of celestial bodies.
-Time zones, seasons, and the shape of the Earth's shadow during a lunar eclipse.
-- Weak evidence: Personal belief, lack of scientific data, anecdotal accounts.
-  - Such as the belief that the Earth looks flat from the ground, the absence of a visible curve, and the idea that water always finds its level.
+**Detailed Discussion:**
+   - Present the arguments for both statements.
+   - Analyze the evidence supporting each statement using the EVE framework.

+**Interactive Discussion:**
+   - Encourage students to critically evaluate the evidence presented.
+   - Discuss how to distinguish between strong and weak evidence in various contexts.

 ---